Otrigos/Portfolio_S3_ArtjomsF/proof/cultural-differences-and-ethics.md

 ### Here you can find the [ethical principles](https://www.acm.org/code-of-ethics) by the ACM.

 ### Cultural differences
-Since cultural differences are more related with Gorup work, you can explore a page about that in the Group Project in which im am involved [here](https://github.com/Null-Not-Found/DashBuddy-Documentation/blob/main/Learning%20Outcomes/Cultural%20differences%20and%20ethics.md).
+Since cultural differences are more related to Gorup work, you can explore a page about that in the Group Project in which I am involved [here](https://github.com/Null-Not-Found/DashBuddy-Documentation/blob/main/Learning%20Outcomes/Cultural%20differences%20and%20ethics.md).